openforis/sepal_ui/docs/source/tutorials/structure.rst

 message
 ^^^^^^^

 In this package all the messages that will be displayed in the app are gathered in json dictionaries.
-More information in this tutorial
+More information in this tutorial.

 parameter
 ^^^^^^^^^